Toriyama Akira

 We can go much further back than Tezuka.
 Hanuman, the monkey god, is my favorite Indian fictional1 character, and he himself was based on the earlier Vedic fictional character called Vrisakapi.
 Several historians think Sun Wukong from Journey to the West (published in 1592) was based on Hanuman.
 It seems my favorite Indian fictional character influenced my favorite Chinese character, who influenced my favorite Japanese character.
 Journey to the West was one of the most influential stories of all time, and it has given rise to the modern genre of xianxia (immortal heroes).
 In this genre they pretend like achiveing immortality is barely an inconvenience.
 Check out the xianxia donghua Mo Dao Zu Shi (Grandmaster of Demonic Cultivation), which is one of the best series I ever watched.
 Sun Wukong is immortal in 7 different ways.

-The first few episodes are heavily inspired by Journey to the West.
+The first few episodes of Dragon Ball are heavily inspired by Journey to the West.
 It starts as a Journey to the West set in a sci-fi universe but soon diverges from it.

 These days, it has become common to say Dragon Ball, and especially Goku, lacks depth and creativity compared to modern shōnen.
 This is mostly due to people not understanding DB properly.